These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 7. Legal Advice Disclaimer

 Eperoto is (i) not a law firm, (ii) does not practice law and (iii) does not give legal advice.
-Eperoto is not the User’s solicitor and is not a substitute for a lawyer or solicitor’s advice and does not have a solicitor-client relationship with the User.
-Even though these General Terms and Conditions provide provisions of Non-disclosure the information exchanged is not protected by legal advice/attorney-client privilege provided by statutory law.
+Eperoto is not a substitute for a lawyer or solicitor’s advice and does not have a solicitor-client relationship with the User.
+Even though these General Terms and Conditions provide provisions of non-disclosure the information exchanged is not protected by legal advice/attorney-client privilege provided any statutory law.

-The Reports provided by Eperoto through the Software shall not to be viewed as legal advice, and Eperoto does not warrant their legal accuracy, sufficiency, or compliance.
+The Reports or other output provided by Eperoto through the Software shall not to be viewed as legal advice, and Eperoto does not warrant their legal accuracy, sufficiency, or compliance.

 8. Complaints and Claims